MatteoOrlandini/Object-Oriented-Programming-Exam/README.md

  - Filter features

-For example it the is a wrong field name in a POST body filter request like POST localhost:8080/filter/:
+For example it the is a wrong field name in a filter request like POST /filter:

     {
         "fieldName": "cty",